 Question 3: How much is my home worth?

 There are two methods used to determine a property’s value: an appraisal and a comparative market analysis (CMA).
 Appraisals vary in cost and are defendable in court.
-They average about $300 for a single family home and more on multi-family dwellings.
-Appraisers review numerous factors and base information on recent sales of similar properties, their location, square footage, construction quality, excess land, views, water frontage and amenities such as garages, number of baths, etc.
+They average about $300 for a single-family home and more for multi-family dwellings.
+Appraisers review numerous factors and base information on recent sales of similar properties, their location, square footage, construction quality, excess land, views, water frontage, and amenities such as garages, number of baths, etc.

 Question 4: What should I do to get my house ready?